Sarong: Overview

 Sarung denotes a length of fabric as a garment.

 Sarong or sarung denotes the lower garment worn by Southeast Asian men and women.
-This consists of a length of fabric about a yard (0.91 m) wide and two-and-a-half yards (2.3 m) long.
-In the center of this sheet, across the narrower width, a panel of contrasting color or pattern about one foot wide is woven or dyed into the fabric, which is known as the kepala or "head" of the sarong.
+This consists of a length of fabric about 1 yd wide and 2+1/2 yd long.
+In the center of this sheet, across the narrower width, a panel of contrasting color or pattern about one foot wide is woven or dyed into the fabric, which is known as the kepala or 'head' of the sarong.
 This sheet is stitched at the narrower edges to form a tube.
 One steps into this tube, brings the upper edge above the level of the navel (the hem should be level with the ankles), positions the kepala at the center of the back, and folds in the excess fabric from both sides to the front center, where they overlap and secure the sarong by rolling the upper hem down over itself.
 Malay men wear sarongs woven in a check pattern, while women wear sarongs dyed in the batik method.
 However, in Javanese culture, the wearing of batik sarongs is common and not restricted to a particular gender; sometimes they are also worn on formal occasions such as weddings.

 The sarong is common wear for women in formal settings with a kebaya blouse.
 Malay men wear sarongs in public only when attending Friday prayers at the mosque, but sarongs remain very common casual wear at home for men of all ethnicities and religions in Brunei, Indonesia, Philippines, Cambodia, Malaysia, Singapore, Sri Lanka, and much of the Indian subcontinent.
 (In the Indian subcontinent, excluding Sri Lanka, sarongs are sometimes known as mundu or lungi.)